tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 Creating a function for reading in the *Streptomyces* sequence
 --------------------------------------------------------------

-Now let us create a function that returns a DNA sequence as a list.
+Let us create a function that reads in a genome as a string and returns the DNA sequence as a list.
 At this point we have a choice of what the input parameter should be.
 We could give the function the name of the file containing the genome or we could give the function a file handle of the genome.
 Personally, I prefer to create functions